In Australia, some of the most commonly accepted human and civil rights include:

 - Equality before the law and due process if accused of a crime.

-- The right to trial by jury of one’s peers.
+- The right to trial by a jury of one’s peers.

 - Freedom of speech, of religious worship and political views.